 Elmore returned to London and was elected ARA in 1845 and RA in 1857.
 Elmore seems to have been associated with ‘The Clique’, a group of young artists who saw themselves as followers of Hogarth and David Wilkie.
 By the late 1860s Elmore was moving away from such Hogarthian subjects towards a more classical style, influenced by Edward Poynter and Lawrence Alma-Tadema.

 He exhibited at the RA between 1834 and 1880 and also at the British Institution; almost all of his subjects were from English, French or Italian history and Shakespeare.
 Only occasionally did he attempt scenes from modern life.

 Robert King of Naples Background:

 Robert, in this painting, is Robert of Anjou (1278-1343), known as Robert the Wise.
 He was King of Naples, titular King of Jerusalem and Count of Provence and Forcalquier from 1309 to 1343; the central figure of Italian politics of his time.
-He was the third, but eldest, surviving son of King Charles II of Naples, the Lame, and Maria of Hungary.
-During his father's lifetime he was styled Duke of Calabria (1296-1309), King Robert, and nicknamed "The Peacemaker of Italy" due to the significant changes he made to Naples, which went from a dirty seaport to a city of elegance and medieval splendour during his reign.
-The arts and the university flourished under King Robert's reign and students came from all over Italy to study.
+He was the third, but eldest, surviving son of King Charles II of Naples, (the Lame), and Maria of Hungary.
+During his father's lifetime he was styled Duke of Calabria (1296-1309).
+Once King, Robert was nicknamed "The Peacemaker of Italy" due to the significant changes he made to Naples, which went from a dirty seaport to a city of elegance and medieval splendour during his reign.
+The arts and the university also flourished with students coming from all over Italy to study.
 Giotto painted several works for him.
 He was remembered by Petrarch and Boccaccio as a cultured man and a generous patron of the arts.

 His last descendant through a legitimate line was Queen Joanna II of Naples.